netropy/fpintro/ch4_1_recursive_calls.md

 ___Notes:___

 * Function `grow` is an example of [_tail-recursion_](https://en.wikipedia.org/wiki/Tail_recursion), a special form of direct recursion where the call's result is passed unchanged.
-* In contrast to functions `increase`, which increments the recursive call's result, function `grow` modifies the argument value but "passes back" the recursive call's return value.
+* In contrast to functions `increase`, which increments the recursive call's result, function `grow` modifies the argument's value but "passes back" the recursive call's return value.
 * While functions `ping` and `pong` also "pass back" their call's return value, function `grow` is _directly recursive_.
 * Tail-recursion is a practically important concept and is further explored below and in chapters [4.4](ch4_4_recursive_add.md) and [4.5](ch4_5_recursive_multiply.md).